 The Accounting minor at the Rady School of Management provides a high-quality education for students seeking a professional career in accounting.
-The minor meets the interests of those students who understand the related importance of accounting in other career tracks such as finance, investment, project management, operations, entrepreneurship and general management.
-The Rady School’s Accounting minor is designed to provide students with the understanding of accounting theory and practice.
+The minor meets the interests of those students who understand the importance of accounting to other career tracks such as finance, investment, project management, operations, entrepreneurship and general management.
+The Rady School’s Accounting minor is designed to provide students with a strong understanding of accounting theory and practice.
 The program emphasizes International Accounting Standards Board (IASB) guidelines, the International Financial Reporting Standards (IFRS) rules and the general international viewpoint, which are overtaking individual national standards such as the U.S. Generally Accepted Accounting Principles (GAAP).
 For many students, this will be the first step in achieving a Certificate in Public Accounting (CPA).

 Upon graduation, UC San Diego students with an Accounting minor will be prepared for positions with accounting functions in a plethora of commercial, non-profit and governmental organizations.
 Graduates pursuing careers not directly related to accounting will still encounter common accounting practices, and an Accounting minor will add valued knowledge to their initial employment.

 The accounting minor consists of seven courses that cover the key accounting principles, processes and applications.